jaivrat/cpp/README.md

 # cpp

+Purpose: Some clarity on dynamic linking on macOS, rpath(relative path), loader_path, executable path, LD_LIBRARY_PATH and DYLD_LIBRARY_PATH

-It is has been long time, I did C++.
-I got some issues while using a Machine Learning library on my MacBook Pro, which keeps on failing for dynamic linking errors.
+I got some issues while using a Machine Learning library on my MacBook Pro, which keeps on failing for C++ dynamic linking errors.
 I thought to create this **practical** tutorial based on https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html

-This will give you how dynamic linking to be practically utilized in C++ on Mac.
+This will give you how to create library in C++, dynamically link to the executable and search paths on Mac.
 ```
   System Version:	macOS 10.13.2 (17C88)
   Kernel Version:	Darwin 17.3.0